JohannPally/EVA/README.md

 # Server

+The server is an program that runs continuously receiving image transmission from the Android phone.
+The server itself only have the server IP address and port number as the required configurations.
+In order to start the server, run "python3 wifi_server.py", and the console should display statments regarding the current status of the application.
+The server processes images from Android app in a request and response manner.
+Once the image is gathered, it then combines the image with the IMU data and call up the analyzer for skeletionization.
+The server is a central point of communication between different components.
+Lastly, the server contains functionalaity to convert the gathered image frames to a video, which serves as another way of post workout feedback

 # Android Application

 The EVA/main folder contains all the necessary files to run the EVA android application on an Android phone with version 6.0 or above